Key-Roh/Key-Roh.github.io/publications.md

 - Cho, Youngho, and Gi-Woo Roh.
 2025.
 “The Paradox of Successful Responses to COVID-19 in South Korea.”
 In *COVID-19 and the Changing Relationships between State and Society in East Asia*, ed.
 Yida Zhai.
 London: Routledge.

 - Kim, Hee-Joon, and Gi-Woo Roh.
 2027.
 “Between Tradition and Neoliberalism: Temporal Layers of Youth Right-Wing Movements in South Korea.”
 In *Research Handbook on Youth and Politics*, ed.
 Nuno de Almeida Alves.
-Edward Elgar Publishing Ltd. Working paper, intended as a book chapter.
+Edward Elgar Publishing Ltd. *Working paper*, intended as a book chapter.

 <br>

 ### Working Papers

 - Roh, Gi-Woo.
 “Why Do Party Members Leave?
-Perceived Party Unresponsiveness and Party-Member Exit.”
-Under review (KCI).
+Perceived Party Unresponsiveness and Party-Member Exit.” *Under review* (KCI).

 - Noh, Songsan, and Gi-Woo Roh.
 “Why Do Party Members Make Political Contributions?
-Motives across Electoral and General Contexts.”
-Under review (KCI).
+Motives across Electoral and General Contexts.” *Under review* (KCI).

 - Kim, Chan-Song, and Gi-Woo Roh.
-“Different Clocks, Different Votes: How Temporal Framing Makes Time Matter for Voting.”
-Under review (SSCI).
+“Different Clocks, Different Votes: How Temporal Framing Makes Time Matter for Voting.” *Under review* (SSCI).

 - Roh, Gi-Woo, and Kyung-hoon Yoon.
-“A Representative Pathway to Democratic Deepening: Dual Accountability Linkage and Minority Inclusion.”
-Working paper.
+“A Representative Pathway to Democratic Deepening: Dual Accountability Linkage and Minority Inclusion.” *Working paper*.

 - Roh, Gi-Woo.
-“Voter Bias and Youth Representation: The Role of Prejudice and Age Discrimination.”
-Working paper.
+“Voter Bias and Youth Representation: The Role of Prejudice and Age Discrimination.” *Working paper*.